raffis/mongodb-query-exporter/README.md

 * Pull interval
 * Support for (soft) realtime metric updates (>= MongoDB 3.6)

+## Beta notice

+This software is currently beta and the API/configuration may break without notice until a stable version is released.

 ## Usage

 Get Prometheus MongoDB aggregation query exporter, either as a [binary](https://github.com/raffis/mongodb-query-exporter/releases/latest) or packaged as a [Docker image](https://hub.docker.com/r/raffis/mongodb-query-exporter).